AndreBaltazar8/ablac/docs/language.md

 fun handle(pointer: int, length: int): int = dispatch(pointer, length)
 ```

-The direct scalar ABI preserves `bool`, `char`, and every currently lowered
+The direct scalar ABI preserves `bool`, `char`, `f32`, `f64`, and every
-signed or unsigned 8/16/32/64-bit integer type.
-WebAssembly represents narrow
+currently lowered signed or unsigned 8/16/32/64-bit integer type.
+WebAssembly
-integers in its `i32` lane while the adapter preserves their declared bit
+represents narrow integers in its `i32` lane while the adapter preserves their
-width; `i64` and `u64` use its `i64` lane.
-Managed classes and arrays are not
+declared bit width; `i64` and `u64` use its `i64` lane, and floating values use
+their matching native lane.
+Managed classes and arrays are not exported as
-exported as opaque runtime values.
+opaque runtime values.
 Unchecked exports whose complete signature is scalar call the typed direct ABI
 without constructing universal runtime values.
 Checked exports retain their
 panic-containing status ABI.